|

 In the next few years, a series of albums would follow in rapid order

-collection followed later that year and in 1977 another live album fittingly
+later that year and in 1977 another live album fittingly called Finale.

-called Finale.
-With that, Loggins & Messina, who had sold sixteen
+With that, Loggins & Messina, who had sold sixteen million albums

-million albums and become one of rock’s most popular draws, was
+and become one of rock’s most popular draws, was over and apparently

 In retrospect, the once close connection between Loggins